Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 The rest of this applies to just values used from the last sequence location (output is prediction for next symbol).

 Based on the template recognized, we lookup the template size for number of relationships (theme, recipient, agent) for that verb type: \begin{tiny}

 \end{tiny}

-Details are in the learning-rasp GitHub RASP code\footnote{\begin{footnotesize}word-level token Restricted Access Sequence Processing solution: \href{https://github.com/willy-b/learning-rasp/blob/2be461ba83b7393fda4dc5a96ae600ac98478771/word-level-pos-tokens-recogs-style-decoder-loop.rasp}{https://github.com/willy-b/learning-rasp/blob/2be461ba83b7393fda4dc5a96ae600ac98478771/word-level-pos-tokens-recogs-style-decoder-loop.rasp} \end{footnotesize}}, but we compute at the last sequence position (in parallel) the number of relationships output for the verb so far, and for the current relationship which token within that multi-token process (e.g. the word "agent" or the open parenthesis "(" or the left index, or the comma, or right index, close parenthesis ")", "AND", etc) we are on.
+Details are in the RASP-for-COGS and learning-rasp GitHub RASP code\footnote{\begin{footnotesize}word-level token Restricted Access Sequence Processing solution: \href{https://github.com/willy-b/RASP-for-COGS}{https://github.com/willy-b/RASP-for-COGS} (COGS) and \href{https://github.com/willy-b/learning-rasp}{https://github.com/willy-b/learning-rasp} (ReCOGS) \end{footnotesize}}, but we compute at the last sequence position (in parallel) the number of relationships output for the verb so far, and for the current relationship which token within that multi-token process (e.g. the word "agent" or the open parenthesis "(" or the left index, or the comma, or right index, close parenthesis ")", "AND", etc) we are on.

 Like we computed at the last sequence position the number of nouns and verbs in the output once we are finished introducing nouns and verbs (this would be a little different with sentential complements (see actual code for CP support)), we compute the number of agent,theme,recipient,xcomp entries in the output: \begin{tiny}